nimarb/random-nas-combined/notes.md

 #### Method

-1. 1st or any conv layer (32 channels)
+1. 1st or any conv layer (32 channels) (take one more multiple closer to the output)
 2. global avg pooling
 3. create covariance matrix from 32 channels of size `32x32`
 4. perform SVD
 5. get the eigenvalues
+6. determine a threshold, and see how many values are over it of different archs
-6. plot the eigenvalues
+7. plot the eigenvalues
-7. analyse if the
+8. analyse if the

 ### DenseNet blocks